NickJ03/smart-drain/NEW_TODO.md

 * A html/JS index file needs to be made that accesses the PHP run file
 * The Python file needs to be integrated
 * The error log handling needs to be optimized in PHP, Python and JS
+* The project needs to be checked for coding standard

 Testing